Theoretical Approaches to Social Anthropology

 - Course Code:

 - Full Year

 The major concepts, traditions and debates within anthropology are introduced in this course.
-Theoretical Approaches to Social Anthropology is the foundation course for students taking any of the MA courses in Anthropology.
-As such, it is available only to MA students in Anthropology, and is a requirement for them unless they have a full degree, or substantial part degree, in Anthropology at BA level, in which case they may be exempted but are advised to consider attending the lectures of either the third year BA course, Contemporary Trends in the Study of Society, or the second term of Theoretical Approaches the Social Anthropology as these courses stress particular contemporary theoretical approaches of which other courses make extensive use.)
+Theoretical Approaches to Social Anthropology is the foundation course for students enrolled in any of the Anthropology MA degree programmes.
+As such, it is available only to MA students in Anthropology, and is a requirement for them unless they have a full degree, or substantial part degree, in Anthropology at BA level.
+Students with a prior anthropology degree may be exempted from enrolling in this course, but are advised to attend the lectures of either the third year BA course, Contemporary Trends in the Study of Society, or the second term of this course, Theoretical Approaches the Social Anthropology, as they stress particular contemporary theoretical approaches of which other courses make extensive use.)
 Teaching is by a one-hour weekly lecture and a one-and-a-half hour tutorial class.
 A full outline of topics and readings is circulated at the beginning of the course.

 Objectives and learning outcomes of the course